About Us

 Our Mission

-Literacy Now is dedicated to transforming communities by empowering children and families through literacy, leadership and life skills.
+is to empower children and families through literacy and life skills.

 Executive Director